tentjs/tent/README.md

 The recommended way to have conditional rendering is to use 2 components and the `redraw` attribute set to `true`.
 If you don't use the `redraw` attribute, the component will return a cached version from last render.

+Keep in mind that using `redraw` will redraw the component *every time* the parent component re-renders.

 See the first example below.

 ```js